Jaksuhn/essays/README.md

 * Common arguments against socialism
 * The problems of our world
-* Fuck trump
+* Shit trump and his supporters do

 ### Upcoming

 * Fascist Rhetoric (and the rise in the first world)
-* Failures of capitalism
 * Corruption in America
 * The ideal and scalable budget